-A Negligence claim in Nevada requires that the plaintiff to prove four things:
+To establish a case of negligence under Nevada law, the plaintiff to prove four things:

-- The defendant had a duty of care;
+- The defendant had a duty of reasonable care;

 - These injuries resulted in a financial loss